Santosh Mohan Dev: Achievements

 During the period 2005 to 2009, he was the Minister of Heavy Industry and Public Enterprises in the Union Cabinet.
 His tenure saw the fruition of a comprehensive automotive policy that will shape the Indian auto industry in the decades to come.
 This period also saw the rationalisation of Public Sector wages. this brought employees of government run companies closer to the levels of their private counterparts and drastically reduced the exodus of talented managers and executives.
 His other salient achievements include, the deregulation of steel in the mid 1990s as minister of steel which unshackled potential of the indigenous steel industry making India a global steel powerhouse.
 He was also instrumental in setting up a national university in Silchar, Assam.
 He played a key role in the freight equalization scheme in the early 1990s in India which removed unequal rail freight charges among the states, thereby making them more competitive.

-He is a third generation Congressman.
+He was a third generation Congressman.
 His father was one of the first legislators of independent India.
 His grandfather Kali Mohan Dev was also an active member of the Indian freedom struggle and a member of the first ever Silchar Municipal council in 1913.